XColorful/Openworld-BattleRoyale/README.md

 使开放世界中的建筑更加丰富

 - Better Villages by jtl_elisa, jtl_tom
+- Biomes O' Plenty by Forstride, TheAdubbz
 - ChoiceTheorem's Overhauled Village
 - Chunky by pop4959
 - Formations Overworld by SuperMartjin642
+- Lithosphere by J4yzet
 - MVS - Moog's Voyager Structures by finndog_123, olver___\_, havococcultist, TFA120
 - Repurposed Structures by telopathicgrunt
 - Tectonic by Apollo
+- The Lost Cities by McJty
 - Towns and Towers by Biban_Auriu, Kubek
 - YUNG's Better Desert Temples by YUNGNICKYOUNG, TeraBuildsStuff
 - YUNG's Better Jungle Temples by YUNGNICKYOUNG, TeraBuildsStuff